Officials: Electioneering bill puts polling places at risk; churches object to mandate on signs, campaigning

-Senate Bill 275 was discussed at separate meetings Thursday by the Benton County and Washington County election commissions.
-In both meetings, election officials said they have heard from a number of polling locations they don't want to be forced to allow signs and electioneering on their properties and could end their participation in elections if that becomes a matter of state law.
+Senate Bill 275 was discussed at separate meetings Thursday by the Benton and Washington County election commissions.
+In both meetings, election officials said they have heard from a number of polling locations saying they don't want to be forced to allow signs and electioneering on their properties and could end their participation in elections if the bill becomes a matter of state law.

 Dennison said she has heard from a number of churches that have served as polling locations in Benton County elections and many have expressed concerns about losing control of their property during elections if the proposed legislation passes.